 Drinking and driving is dangerous.
 According to the Washington Traffic Safety Commission, 2022 was the deadlies year on Washington roads and highways for over 30 years.
 And according to the National Highway Traffic Safety Administration (NHTSA), drug and alcohol impairment is involved in more than half of fatal crashes.
 To help reduce these tragedies, Washington enacted a dram shop law that holds establishments that serve drunk drivers civilly liable.
+Under Washington State’s dram shop law, any establishment (such as restaurants, bars, and pubs) that sells or serves alcohol to visibly intoxicated persons can be held liable if those individuals subsequently cause injuries or fatalities while driving under the influence.
 But what do dram shop laws and liability really prevent, and how do they work?
 Read on to learn more about Washington State dram shop laws and liability and how a Washington State dram shop liability attorney can help.

 What Is Washington’s Dram Shop Law?

-Washington’s dram shop law creates liability for businesses that sell alcoholic beverages to intoxicated persons.
-Under this law, restaurants, bars, and other establishments that serve alcohol can be held civilly liable for selling, providing, or serving alcohol to an intoxicated customer if that person operates a vehicle while intoxicated and injures or kills someone soon after.
+Under dram shop law, establishments can be held liable if they sell or serve alcohol to intoxicated customers who then cause harm or fatalities while driving.
 If a person is “apparently under the influence of alcohol,” a business may not serve them.

 Signs of Intoxication